dsp-jetpack/JetPack/doc/deployment_guide.md

 10. Access the instance.

     a.
-Find the active Controller by executing the following commands from the Director Node:
+Find the active Controller by executing the following commands from the director node:

     ```bash
     $ cd ~/